camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 ### Static parallel branches

 Imagine you want some tasks known during design time to be carried out in parallel.
-See [Workflow Pattern 2: Parallel Split](http://www.workflowpatterns.com/patterns/control/new/wcp2.php) and [Workflow Pattern 33: Generalized AND-Join](http://www.workflowpatterns.com/patterns/control/new/wcp33.php): "The divergence of a branch into two or more parallel branches each of which execute concurrently" plus "the convergence of two or more branches into a single subsequent branch."
+Refer to [Workflow Pattern 2: Parallel Split](http://www.workflowpatterns.com/patterns/control/new/wcp2.php) and [Workflow Pattern 33: Generalized AND-Join](http://www.workflowpatterns.com/patterns/control/new/wcp33.php): "The divergence of a branch into two or more parallel branches each of which execute concurrently" plus "the convergence of two or more branches into a single subsequent branch."

 In BPMN, this is implemented using [parallel gateways (AND)](/docs/components/modeler/bpmn/parallel-gateways/):